Decron/Whitebox-Code-GPT/README.md

 # Are Code GPT bots safe for enterprise use?
   For the most part yes, here are the facts:<br>
   * We've asked all custodians to disable conversation training.
-However that setting cannot be verified so it is not reccomended to include information you would not want OpenAI to see.
+This setting cannot be truly verified so it is not reccomended to include information you would not want OpenAI to see.
 Code GPT does not have access to your conversation history.
   * Training based on knowledge files and uploaded documents cannot be disabled.
 Because of this you should not include sensitive material in knowledge files for our bots, and you should not upload sensitive files when using them.
-  * Custodians may create behaviors that send conversation and document data to remote servers.
-However, unconsented storage of user data is absolutely prohibbited and evidence of intentionally accessing user information will result in irrevocable dismissal from the project.
+  * unconsented storage of user data by model creators is absolutely prohibbited and will lead to irrevocable dismissal from the project.
   * If you have a custom OpenAI endpoint, rules about conversation and document training may not apply.
 Talk to your system administrator.

 # Getting involved: